micheleangioni/multi-language/README.md

 ## (optional) Custom File System and Translator

 By default the Language Manager uses the [Laravel file system manager](http://laravel.com/api/4.2/Illuminate/Filesystem/Filesystem.html) and the [Laravel localization feature](http://laravel.com/docs/4.2/localization).
-You can override that by defining your own file system (which has to implement the `TopGames\MultiLanguage\FileSystemInterface`) and translator (which has to implement the `TopGames\MultiLanguage\TranslatorInterface`)
+You can override that by defining your own file system (which has to implement the `MicheleAngioni\MultiLanguage\FileSystemInterface`) and translator (which has to implement the `MicheleAngioni\MultiLanguage\TranslatorInterface`)
-The two new files can be injected in the Language Manager constructor by commenint the 'TopGames\MultiLanguage\LanguageManagerBindServiceProvider' line in the app.php conf file and defining your custom binding in a new service provider.
+The two new files can be injected in the Language Manager constructor by commenint the 'MicheleAngioni\MultiLanguage\LanguageManagerBindServiceProvider' line in the app.php conf file and defining your custom binding in a new service provider.

 ## Contribution guidelines